Chalarangelo/30-seconds-of-code/snippets/border-with-top-triangle.md

 #### Explanation

-- Use the `::before` and `::after` pseudo-elements to create two triangles.
+- Use the `:before` and `:after` pseudo-elements to create two triangles.
-- The color of the `::before` triangle should be the same as the container's border color.
+- The color of the `:before` triangle should be the same as the container's border color.
-- The color of the `::after` triangle should be the same as the container background color.
+- The color of the `:after` triangle should be the same as the container's background color.
-- The border width of the `::before` triangle should be `1px` wider than the `::after` triangle, in order to act as the border.
+- The border width of the `:before` triangle should be `1px` wider than the `:after` triangle, in order to act as the border.
-- The `::after` triangle should be `1px` to the right of the `::before` triangle to allow for its left border to be shown.
+- The `:after` triangle should be `1px` to the right of the `:before` triangle to allow for its left border to be shown.

 #### Browser support